jleck/elasticbeanstalk-nginx-php/readme.md

 Several options are available when running the build script:

-`--addons` comma seperated list of addons to install
+`--addons` space seperated list of addons to install

 `-v|--help` show help text